torstenwerner/v-ai-be/README.md

 Each message should have actions for answering, forwarding, exporting, and deleting it.
 These actions should not do anything at the moment.
 The search input field should provide a pull down menu with autocompletion items.
-The menu item have a format "key: value".
+The menu items are grouped where each menu item group has a group label.
 As soon as the user focuses the search field it should show these menu items.
-- messages: all
-- messages: unread
-- mailbox: Tina Tisch
-- mailbox: Bernd Bank
-- mailbox: Violeta Jarmusch
-- folder: inbox
-- folder: outbox
-- folder: sent
-- folder: trash
-- label: urgent
-- label: done
+- group 'messages' with menu items 'all', 'unread'
+- group 'mailbox' with menu items 'Tina Tisch', 'Bernd Bank', 'Violeta Jarmusch'
+- group 'folder' with menu items 'inbox', 'outbox', 'sent', 'trash'
+- group 'label' with menu items 'urgent', 'done'
-After the user has entered a search query e.g. 'foo' the menu items should be filtered to show only the items with a value matching 'foo'.
+After the user has entered a search query e.g. 'Ban' the menu items should be filtered to show only the items matching 'Ban'.
+In this example the group 'mailbox' with menu item 'Bernd Bank' should still be shown because it matches 'Ban'.
+Other menu items not matching 'Ban' should be removed.
+One more menu group should be added to the filtered drop down menu:
-But some additional menu items should be added:
+- group 'filter' with menu items 'sender: Ban', 'subject: Ban' where 'Ban' should be the search term.

-- sender: foo
-- subject: foo
+The search field should have an icon button to reset the search term if it is not empty.